ucc23/ucc/_clusters/ocsn3.md

 UTI_C_lit: 0.42
 UTI_C_dup: 1.0
 UTI_summary: |
-    OCSN 3 is a close, rich, very dense object of intermediate C3 quality.
+    <b>OCSN 3</b> is a rich, very dense object of intermediate C3 quality.
+It is located at a very close distance from the Sun, near the mid-plane.
 It was recently reported in the literature.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: red; font-weight: bold;">C</span>
 r_50_val: 140.6